 Bullet Journal Supplies for 2017

 I’m not gonna deny it – the main reasons I started bullet journaling were to use up the stationery I’ve hoarded and justify buying new ones.
-I’m still waiting for the day when I walk into the living room to see my family and close friends gathered in front of a giant banner that says, “INTERVENTION”.

 But what started out as something to fuel my love for stationery became a fine-tuned and multi-functional planning system that actually helped me get my shit together.
 If you aren’t familiar with the bullet journal, pop on over to my introduction to this powerful productivity tool and learn how it works, along with some pros and cons.
 TL;DR – it’s a flexible analog organizing system where you can prioritize your tasks, keep track of goals and habits, and compile whatever else your heart desires.